FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

         return MyModel(backbone, self.channels, self.num_classes)
 ```

-Obliously, we must have configs for the different backbones we want to use.
+As expected, we must have configs for the different backbones we want to use.

 ```python